vliz-be-opsci/mbo-csv-to-json-ld/remote/models/user-guide/data-entry-guide.md

      - An appropriate data publisher for your data type
      - Complete records of all required metadata fields (aim for comprehensive coverage)
      - A DOI minted, if available; permanent URLs are acceptable
-     - Open access licenses (CC 0 or CC BY) applied to your data (this is required by MBO)
+     - Open access licenses (CC0 or CCBY) applied to your data (this is required by MBO).
+Other licenses may meet the requirements of MBO.
+A good starting point for exploration is: https://spdx.org/licenses/

 _Please discuss exceptions with WP1_